akshaypithadiya/openrouter-wrapper/client-wrapper/README.md

 # OpenRouter - Client Wrapper

-A Open client wrapper for interacting with the OpenRouter API, built for easy integration and customization.
+Client Wrapper for interacting with the OpenRouter API, built for easy integration and customization.

 Install dependencies